hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251017482v3-sparseworld-a-flexible-adaptive-and-efficient-4d-occupancy-world-mod.md

 ---
 layout: default
-title: SparseWorld: A Flexible, Adaptive, and Efficient 4D Occupancy World Model Powered by Sparse and Dynamic Queries
+title: "SparseWorld: A Flexible, Adaptive, and Efficient 4D Occupancy World Model Powered by Sparse and Dynamic Queries"
 ---

 # SparseWorld: A Flexible, Adaptive, and Efficient 4D Occupancy World Model Powered by Sparse and Dynamic Queries